We love and care for your canals and rivers, because everyone deserves a place to escape.

 The London area, including Paddington and the Olympic Park stretches from the Upper Grand Union to the River Stort.
 With inner-city and suburban areas enjoying these beautiful waterways.

-Through Manchester, Cheshire and the Pennine, water flows from dense major towns to open countryside, wild and dramatic.
+Through Manchester, Cheshire, across the Pennines and down into the Potteries, water flows from dense major towns to open countryside, wild and dramatic.
 Our waterways offer both a lively city experience and wonderful countryside.

 Covering Yorkshire and Teeside, our diverse waterway links major urban city centres with the tranquility of the countryside; wonderful hiddens gems of our canal history can be found here in the north east.